google/tensorstore/docs/open_as_void.rst

 1. **Data type becomes byte**: The array's data type is replaced with the ``byte`` data type (a 1-byte, endian-invariant type) during codec pipeline resolution, regardless of the original data type.
-2. **Additional dimension added**: A new innermost dimension is appended to represent the byte layout of each element.
+2. **Uninterpreted byte dimension added**: A new innermost **uninterpreted byte dimension** (hereafter "byte dimension") is appended to represent the byte layout of each element.
 The size of this dimension equals the number of bytes per element in the original data type.
+The byte dimension is pinned as the innermost axis of the resulting TensorStore: array-to-array codecs (e.g., ``transpose``, and the proposed ``reshape``) operate only on the original chunked dimensions and never permute, reshape, or otherwise touch the byte dimension.
+This keeps the per-element byte layout stable regardless of any codec-level shuffling of the outer dimensions.
 3. **Codec pipeline resolved with raw type**: The codec pipeline is resolved using the substituted ``byte`` data type.
 After resolution, the implementation verifies that: